SpineML/spineml.github.io/spineml/provenance/index.md

 for models encoded in NineML.
 They found that some details were missing from the NineML specification, preventing them from implementing their models.
 Taking a pragmatic approach, they made necessary additions to the NineML spec to suit their needs.
-It is hoped that in the future, SpineML will become and officially recognised extension to NineML.
+It is hoped that in the future, SpineML will become an officially recognised extension to NineML.

 You can read about SpineML in the following paper: